-Year 1 Autumn 1 Topic Plants Knowledge identify and name a variety of common wild and garden plants, including deciduous and evergreen trees identify and describe the basic structure of a variety of common flowering plants, including trees Skills observing closely, perhaps using magnifying glasses, and comparing and contrasting familiar plants describing how they were able to identify and group them, and drawing diagrams showing the parts of different plants including trees Keeping records of how plants have changed over time, for example, the leaves falling off trees and buds opening compare and contrast what they have found out about different plants Vocabulary Petal, flower, seed, root, leaf, trunk, stem, branches, bark.
+Year 1 Autumn 1 Autumn 2 Торіс Animals including humans Plants Knowledge identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals identify and name a variety of common animals that are carnivores, herbivores and omnivores describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals including pets) identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense identify and name a variety of common wild and garden plants, including deciduous and evergreen trees identify and describe the basic structure of a variety of common flowering plants, including trees Skills using their observations to compare and contrast animals at first hand or through videos and photographs, describing how they identify and group them observing closely, perhaps using magnifying glasses, and comparing and contrasting familiar plants describing how they were able to identify and group them, and drawing grouping animals according to what they eat using their senses to compare different textures, sounds and smells diagrams showing the parts of different plants including trees Keeping records of how plants have changed over time, for example, the leaves falling off trees and buds opening compare and contrast what they have found out about different plants Vocabulary Mammals, fish, birds, reptiles, amphibians, carnivore, herbivore, omnivore.
+Petal, flower, seed, root, leaf, trunk, stem, branches, bark.